bradhowes/BlockComment/README.md

 Place cursor before the entity to document, then select the `Insert` menu command (or assign a key shortcut in Xcode preferences

+# Code

+The code parsing takes place in `BulkCommentCommand/Parse.swift` The other files are there to provide the plumbing for Xcode extension and the application which delivers the extension.